MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Will my conditional access policies for StaffHub apply to Shifts in Teams?

 You can only apply conditional access policies in Teams at the Teams app level.
 For more information, see [Overview of security and compliance in Teams](../../security-compliance-overview.md).
 The existing conditional access policy you created in StaffHub won't apply to Shifts in Teams.

-#### How can I recover a schedule if I accidentally deleted a team?-FOLLOWUP

-We will need to add functionality to recover schedule data when a team is recovered after deletion.

 #### Where can I provide feedback?